asyrjasalo/RESTinstance/README.md

     nox -s release

-To install the latest release from PyPI, and do it in an own venv as usual:
+To install the latest release from PyPI, and in a dedicated venv of course:

     nox -s install

+For intermediate `nox` use, you'll advance by enabling auto-completion for args:

+    eval "$(register-python-argcomplete nox)"

 ### pre-commit hooks